jim-y/wapidi/README.md

 Wapidi relies on new typescript features like the stage 3 decorators introduced in typescript 5.0 and the decorator metadata feature introduced in version 5.2.
 This means you should at least be on version 5.2 of typescript.

-`express` and `typescript` are peer-dependencies but other than these two there are no other deps so wapadi is extremely lightweight.
+`express` and `typescript` are peer-dependencies (express being optional) but other than these two there are no other deps so wapadi is extremely lightweight.

 Enable these flags in your tsconfig.json file to support the decorator metadata feature as suggested by the typescript docs [https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-2.html#decorator-metadata](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-2.html#decorator-metadata)